tinne26/kage-desk/docs/tutorials/intro/06_uniforms.md

 }
 ```

 And the `shader.kage` should have `const Radius = 80.0` replaced by `var Radius float`.

-Finally, we are ready for the final challenge:
+Now we are ready for the final challenge:

 https://user-images.githubusercontent.com/95440833/212187119-f4445602-a534-47c0-822a-1c3a4bd5de14.mp4

-Basically, we will have the same we had in the latest shader, but animating the radius of the circle.
+Your goal is to use uniforms in order to create an animation by changing the radius of the circle at each frame.
 Try to write this shader yourself!

 <details>
 <summary>Click to show hints and link to the solution</summary>